 - Data sets are created and prepared for data analysis, often by creating data analysis models

 - Data analysts run queries against the data sets or models

 - The results of queries are used to produce visualizations in the form of charts, graphs, histograms, or other visual representations, along with BI dashboards and reports

 - Decision-makers utilize the data visualizations and reports to help them in making decisions; they may also use their BI dashboard to probe further into the data for more information.

-Jobs and Roles – Data Engineers
+BI Jobs and Roles – Data Engineers

 Business intelligence requires a group effort that includes several professionals, each serving to provide a particular function within the overall BI process.